FAQs about Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Provider Agencies

 The school should obtain a waiver, unless it has a clear exemption from corporate practice restrictions, such as a school that is also a health facility licensed under Article 28 of the Public Health Law.
 Since all such approved schools are not the same, each should make the decision to apply based on the specific circumstances.

-A professional services corporation may only provide services in the profession in which the member(s) of the entity are licensed.
+A professional services corporation (PC) may only provide services in the profession in which the member(s) of the entity are licensed.
 For example, a hypothetical PC named "Occupational Therapists For Everyone, PC" may only provide occupational therapy services.
 It cannot offer physical therapy services, speech services or any other professional services.
 Also, because it is allowed only to provide professional services, it can only manage the services that it provides.
 These restrictions on professional service corporations are not changed by sub-part 6503-b of the Education Law.

 It should be noted that the provisions in sub-part 6503-b that allow a limited liability company to contract or employ with individuals licensed in other professions will affect those professions that would not otherwise be allowed to offer services in more than one profession.
 The Business Corporation Law, Limited Liability Company Law, and Partnership Law do not allow licensees in certain professions to form a professional entity with members licensed in a different profession.
 These restrictions apply to the professions of medicine, dentistry, veterinary medicine, licensed clinical social work, mental health counseling, psychoanalysis, creative arts therapy, or marriage and family therapy.
-A hypothetical LLC, “Clinical Social Work for All”, whose members are all licensed clinical social workers, under a waiver issued pursuant to 6503-b, may employ or contract with physical therapists, respiratory therapists, psychologists, nurses and physicians to conduct multi-disciplinary evaluations and to provide early intervention services or related services, as defined in the law.
-This hypothetical LLC could not employ or contract with physicians, physical therapists, occupational therapists, nurses or other licensed professions to provide professional services to any other client population.
+A hypothetical LLC, “Clinical Social Work for All”, whose members are all licensed clinical social workers, under a waiver issued pursuant to 6503-b, may employ or contract with physical therapists, occupational therapists, psychologists, nurses and physicians to conduct multi-disciplinary evaluations and to provide early intervention services or related services, as defined in the law.
+This hypothetical LLC could not employ or contract with physicians, physical therapists, occupational therapists, nurses or other licensed professions to provide professional services to any other client population (e.g., high school age students or adults).

 If an entity is exempt from the waiver under this section, it may provide the services specified in 6503-b(2)(a) and (b), provided that the entity is legally authorized to provide services.